 - Use Peppermint Oil with a Carrier Oil

-Ideally use a 1/1 ratio of peppermint to carrier oil, but adjust depending on your tolerance.
-Rub this blend on the back of your neck, on your temples, on your forehead or behind your ears.
+Ideally use a 1/1 ratio of peppermint to a carrier oil, but adjust depending on your tolerance.
+Rub this blend on the back of your neck, on your temples, on your forehead, or behind your ears.
 Avoid your eyes.

 If you feel a burning sensation, dilute the peppermint oil by rubbing straight carrier oil over that spot until the burning subsides.